-3.2.2 Regular GO Proposals
+3.2 Large General Observer Proposals

-Regular General Observer (GO) proposals are solicited in all science categories.
-We expect to select ~1,000 hours of priority 1 science in this category.
-An additional ~3000 hours of Priority 2 science will be selected from the GO and Snapshot proposals.
-Regular GO proposals can include science programs that are highly constrained or produce high data volumes, with the usual caveat that more constrained programs are harder to schedule.
+Regular Large General Observer (GO) proposals are solicited in all science categories.
+We expect to select 1,500 - 2,000 hours of large GO/Snapshot science.
+Large GO proposals can include science programs that are highly constrained or produce high data volumes, with the usual caveat that more constrained programs are harder to schedule.
 All scheduling constraints require a strong scientific justification.
-Regular GO proposals will be categorized as small (< 50 hours) or large (50-500 hours).